rhyn0/coding-challenges-mono/rust-uniq/README.md

 In no particular order:

 - [ ] need to handle preservation of line ending sequence.
 Technically part of the line and needs to be compared.
+- [ ] Small divergence against GNU uniq, when final line does not end with a newline.

 ## Downloading